jcolag/entropy-arbitrage/2023-05-04-evolution.md

 Primarily, I notice that they needed Stubbs to exert political influence to convince the Federation that intelligent nanites should have someplace to live.
 Would the government have condemned the nanites to starve (or eat the *Enterprise*) if Stubbs hadn't grabbed this mission?
 What would they do with refugees?

-Also, this gets more to science, which gets a bit weird, since we see it through the filters of the future *and* writers who didn't generally go to school for science, however...they tried to kill the nanites with [gamma rays](https://en.wikipedia.org/wiki/Gamma_ray), which come primarily from nuclear reactions, but may also come from different kinds of neutron stars.
+Also, this gets more to science, which gets a bit weird, since we see it through the filters of the future *and* writers who didn't generally go to school for science, however...they tried to kill the nanites with {% wiki Gamma_ray|gamma rays|en %}, which come primarily from nuclear reactions, but may also come from different kinds of neutron stars.

 The latter may follow, because of the former.
 That is, because neutrons don't have a charge to repel each other---either alone or with electrons---"neutronium" might constantly undergo constant fusion and fission.
 And since they arrived at Alpha Kavis "to study the decay of neutronium," that *maybe* sounds like they just dropped this new variety of life in a solar system that might kill them.